tony-framework/TonY/README.md

       tony.xml
       tony-cli-0.1.5-all.jar

 The `src/` folder would contain all your training script.
 The `tony.xml` is used to config your training job.
-Specifically for using docker as the container runtime, your configuration should be similar to something below:
+Specifically for using Docker as the container runtime, your configuration should be similar to something below:

     $ cat MyJob/tony.xml
     <configuration>